Expanding on serveral topics in C++ Programming III,

-this course includes object-oriented analysis, design, and programming.
-Advanced memory management, stream and file I/O, persistence, multiple inheritance, advanced polymorphic programming, templates, STL libraries, C++ style, and efficiency are also discussed.
+this course encompasses object-oriented analysis, design, and programming.
+Additionally, advanced memory management, stream and file I/O, persistence, multiple inheritance, advanced polymorphic programming, templates, STL libraries, C++ style, and efficiency will also be covered.

 - Generic programming and the C++ standard library